Getting Started

 Once built, you can typically import from the packages as you would with any other npm module, assuming your project is set up to resolve them.

-In a Node.js Project (Server-Side Example)
+In a Server-Side Project

 // main.ts (your server-side application)